 Another diverse array of family-friendly eateries can be found under one roof at the The Bourse Philly, just steps from Independence Hall.
 Formerly the nation’s first commodities exchange, this historic building is now home to a modern food hall with over 20 vendors serving everything from traditional cheesesteaks and fried chicken sandwiches to dumplings and Korean-inspired tacos.

 Visit the site of America’s original cheesesteak rivalry: the corners of 9th and Passyunk in the Italian Market.
-Here you’ll find two no-frills walk-up counter spots, PAT’S KING OF STEAKS and GENO’S STEAKS, both claiming to have perfected the cheesesteak.
-Equally famous is JIM’S STEAKS SOUTH ST., as evidenced by the line of fans waiting outside the Art Deco building for cafeteria style service.
+Here you’ll find two no-frills walk-up counter spots, Pat’s King of Steaks and Geno’s Steaks, both claiming to have perfected the cheesesteak.
+Equally famous is Jim’s Steaks South Street, as evidenced by the line of fans waiting outside the Art Deco building for cafeteria style service.